akvo/akvo-flow-docs/docs/dashboard/surveys/2-survey-folders.rst

 **Navigating between folders**

 You can enter a folder by clicking on the name.
-At the top, a breadcrumb navigation shows where you are in the folder hiearchy.
+At the top, breadcrumb navigation shows where you are in the folder hierarchy.
 Clicking on items in the breadcrumb will take you to that folder.

  .. figure:: ../img/2-breadcrumb.png
    :width: 200 px